 But there’s another reason why things like interactivity, visual stability, and loading are so important.
 Imagine if you go to a website that has excellent content but is slow to load, has input delays, or is overall clumsy and difficult to navigate.
 You would probably leave that website frustrated and never return.

-Ranking in 2021 is about finding balance between two factors: content and UX.
+Ranking in 2021 is about finding a balance between two factors: content and UX.
 The Core Web Vitals are designed to enhance the user experience by eliminating websites that have technical problems.

 And don’t freak out about content losing its advantage.
 Google has said that a good page experience isn’t enough to override the value of excellently written, relevant content.
 So content is still king, but UX is queen.